austinmama/vsrx/known-limitations.md

 * IBM Cloud Juniper vSRX Gateway is deployed with Networking virtualization using Linux Bridge.
 Linux Bridge based Networking virtualization can only achieve limited throughput and never line-rate throughput.

-* Only 1Gbps license and interfaces supported on Juniper vSRX.
-10Gbps support coming soon.
+* Only 1Gbps license and interfaces are supported on Juniper vSRX.
+10Gbps support is coming soon.

 * There is no support to upgrade from Standalone to High-availaibity mode.